 Price: Select “Prices and booking” on your preferred course to calculate costs

 Accommodation options: Apartment, hotel, homestay

 Sprachcaffe hosts intensive German courses in Munich and Frankfurt, both lovely cities booming with culture and charm.
 You can easily step out and get involved with local goings-on for perfect opportunities to utilize your learning.

 The intensive courses consist of 30 lessons weekly.
 Options include learning in a roughly 12-person group or one-on-one.
 In a typical group intensive course, there are two lessons each for grammar, conversation and written and oral skills, all taught by qualified and native teachers.

 Private lessons, while more expensive, are more customizable and you can choose to have two to six daily lessons.
 Sprachcaffe emphasizes a comfortable and relaxed learning environment, and you won’t just be learning in a typical lecture style: you can expect more involved and entertaining methods of learning.

 Location: 14 centers located throughout Germany and Austria

 Similar to the Humboldt-Institut, Goethe Institut proves its strong standing in language education with its widespread centers and comprehensive courses.

 Goethe Institut offers a number of options for their intensive courses, which differ in duration and location.

 You can choose to take an intensive course lasting only two weeks with 45 units of instruction, to eight weeks with 160 units of instruction.
 There’s also the learner-dependent option of “Vario” where you choose the duration (at a minimum of one week) and study with groups based on your appropriate level.
-If you’re particularly daring, there’s a two-week “Superintensive” course with two weeks of 80 units of instruction.
+If you’re particularly daring, there’s a two-week “Superintensive” course with 80 units of instruction.